theerthani/portfolio/content/blog/git-and-github.md

 Let's say in open-source, hundreds and thousands of people contribute to a project How do these people share their code?
 If you want to add some code or some functionality to a project, How can you do that?

-You can do it via Git and GitHub....
+You can do it via Git and GitHub...

 So, Git and GitHub allow us to maintain a history of your project.
 Git helps us to know at what particular time which person made which change, where in the project.
 GitHub is a platform or online website that allows us to host our Git Repositories.
 A Repository is a folder where all the changes are made.
 We'll look more into it shortly.